Pet-Series/Pet-Mk-IV/pet_mk_iv_simulation/src/meshes/README.md

-Physical representatio of Pet Mark IV as 3D-model
+The virtual digital twin of Pet Mark IV as an 3D-model.